isomorphic-software/smartclient-docs/classes/DataSource.md

 ### Description
 Allows you to specify SQL query execution time threshold in milliseconds, which if exceeded query is identified as "slow" and may be logged under specific logging category.

-This setting applies to all SQL queries, unless more specific thresholds are set using [DataSource.logSlowFetch](#attr-datasourcelogslowfetch), [DataSource.logSlowAdd](#attr-datasourcelogslowadd), [DataSource.logSlowUpdate](#attr-datasourcelogslowupdate), [DataSource.logSlowRemove](#attr-datasourcelogslowremove), [DataSource.logSlowCustom](#attr-datasourcelogslowcustom) or even more specific affecting just the operationBinding it is configured in your DS XML as operationBinding.logSlowSQL.
+This setting applies to all SQL queries, unless more specific thresholds are set using [DataSource.logSlowFetch](#attr-datasourcelogslowfetch), [DataSource.logSlowAdd](#attr-datasourcelogslowadd), [DataSource.logSlowUpdate](#attr-datasourcelogslowupdate), [DataSource.logSlowRemove](#attr-datasourcelogslowremove), [DataSource.logSlowCustom](#attr-datasourcelogslowcustom) or even more specific affecting just the operationBinding it is configured at: [operationBinding.logSlowSQL](#attr-operationbindinglogslowsql).

 If none of the thresholds above are set, global _sql.log.queriesSlowerThan_ [server.properties SQL setting](../kb_topics/sqlSettings.md#kb-topic-sql-database-settings-in-serverproperties) will be used.